-Prepare the separate rows for each problem; if necessary, please add new rows.
+★ Prepare the separate rows for each problem; if necessary, please add new rows.

-- (2) In column "B: Actions that you (your organization) are (is) taking", please describe actions that you (your organization) are taking to solve the issues shown in "Colum B" This information is very important to carry out the training course and also to make Action Plan as a fruit of the training. - (3)In order to solve issues, you (your organization) need various types of information, so you hope to participate in this training course.
+- (2) In column "B: Actions that you (your organization) are (is) taking", please describe actions that you (your organization) are taking to solve the issues shown in "Column B" This information is very important to carry out the training course and also to make Action Plan as a fruit of the training. - (3) In order to solve issues, you (your organization) need various types of information, so you hope to participate in this training course.
 The main purpose of this training course is to provide the information you need.

-The contents of this course are shown in (2) Core Phase in Japan of 9.
-Expected Module Outputs and Contents at page 3-4.

-Referring to the "List of Subjects" in this table, from which you expect to get useful information you need, and write their Subject No. in column "C:Subjects No"

-You can input as many subjects as you think the subjects are related.

-You do not need to input "Subject Titles" into the chart, but only "Subject No."
+The contents of this course are shown in 9.
+Expected Module Output and Contents on page 2-3.
+Referring to the "List of Subjects" in this table, from which you expect to get useful information you need, and write their Subject No. in column "C: Subject No." - ★ You can input as many subjects as you think the subjects are related. - ★ You do not need to input "Subject Titles" into the chart, but only "Subject No."

-3.Remarks
+3. Remarks

-- (1)IAS without approval of a nominee's superior is not accepted. - (2)IAS is a key material for the screening of nominee.
-The Japan side puts emphasize on its contents and conduct screening. - (3)Accepted participants will make a presentation on IAS at the beginning of the training in Japan.
-Accepted participants are requested to bring practical and current data of "【A】"
+- (1) IAS without approval of a nominee's superior is not accepted. - (2) IAS is a key material for the screening of nominee.
+The Japan side puts emphasize on its contents and conduct screening. - (3) Accepted participants will make a presentation on IAS at the beginning of the training in Japan.
+Accepted participants are requested to bring practical and current data of " [A] "